 Reporting compliance

-Under the Workplace Gender Equality Act 2012 (the Act), registered relevant employers must lodge an annual Gender Equality Report to WGEA and meet all compliance requirements to receive a Certificate of Compliance.
+Under the Workplace Gender Equality Act 2012 (the Act), registered relevant employers must lodge an annual Gender Equality Report with WGEA and meet all compliance requirements to receive a certificate of compliance.

-Relevant employers that do not meet their compliance requirements may not be eligible to compete for government contracts under the Commonwealth Procurement Framework and may not be eligible for Commonwealth grants or other financial assistance.
+Relevant employers who do not meet their compliance requirements may not be eligible to compete for government contracts under the Workplace Gender Equality Procurement Principles.
+They also may not be eligible for Commonwealth grants or other financial assistance.

 Overview of compliance requirements